alibilab/alibilab.github.io/_pages/home.md

 Our research spans a wide range of topics at the intersection of computer science, biology, and healthcare.
 Here are some of our key focus areas:

-3. **Biological Sequence Analysis**
+1. **Biological Sequence Analysis:**
 We apply machine learning and deep learning techniques to analyze biological sequences, including proteins, viruses, and DNA.
-Our work includes sequence classification, feature extraction, and predictive modeling to identify biomarkers and therapeutic targets.
+Our work includes developing novel embedding methods for sequence classification, feature extraction, and predictive modeling to identify biomarkers and therapeutic targets.

-1. **Genomics and Genome Analysis**
-We develop algorithms to study genome rearrangements, haplotyping, and the evolution of metabolic networks.
-Our work helps uncover the genetic basis of diseases and understand how genomic variations contribute to complex disorders like autism spectrum disorder (ASD).

-2. **Cancer Phylogenetics**
+2. **Cancer Phylogenetics:**
 Using single-cell sequencing data, we reconstruct the evolutionary history of tumors to identify key mutations and pathways driving cancer progression.
 This research aims to improve cancer diagnostics and personalized treatment strategies.

-4. **Health AI and Federated Learning**
-We leverage AI to analyze healthcare data, enabling predictive modeling and decision-making in a privacy-preserving manner.
-Our research in federated learning allows decentralized analysis of sensitive data across multiple institutions.

-5. **Computational Antibody Design**
+3. **Computational Antibody Design:**
 We use computational methods to develop pipeline for potential antigen targets, predict antigen-antibody interactions, and optimize antibody design.
 Our bioinformatics tools and pipelines help accelerate the discovery of new therapies for complex diseases.

-6. **Medical Imaging and Neuroimaging**
+4. **Medical Imaging and Neuroimaging:**
 We develop advanced machine learning models for analyzing medical and neuroimaging data, including MRI and CT scans.
 Our work includes:
 **Brain Age Estimation**: Predicting brain age from MRI data to study aging and neurodegenerative diseases.
 **Alzheimer's Disease Detection**: Early detection and interpretation of Alzheimer's disease using multimodal imaging data.
 **Tumor Analysis**: Quantifying the impact of brain tumors on brain age and identifying imaging biomarkers for cancer progression.

+6. **Health AI and Federated Learning:**
+We leverage AI to analyze healthcare data, enabling predictive modeling and decision-making in a privacy-preserving manner.
+Our research in federated learning allows decentralized analysis of sensitive data across multiple institutions.

 ---